Široki Brijeg: Name

-Široki Brijeg means "wide hill" in Croatian.
-It is sometimes referred to as Široki Brig or simply Široki ("wide").
-Until 1996, the town was officially called Lištica after the river that runs through it.
+Široki Brijeg means 'wide hill' in Croatian.
+It is sometimes called Široki Brig or Široki ('wide').
+From 1952 until October 16, 1992, the town was officially called Lištica after the river that runs through it.

 Geography

 The town is 20–25 km from Mostar, 29 km from Međugorje, and 88 km from the Adriatic coast (Ploče).

 The Široki Brijeg Municipality today numbers around 30,000 people, and the town itself about 13,000.
 The area of the municipality amounts to 1168 ha.
 The center of town is at 270 m above sea level, while its area is known as "lower Herzegovina".
 Almost the entire northern part of the municipality itself, however, belongs to "high Herzegovina", the highest point being the Bile stine ("White Rocks") near Donji Crnač.

 Climate

-Široki Brijeg has mild submediterranean-mountain climate.
-Winters are chilly and often very cold.
-Summers are warm.
+Široki Brijeg has a mild humid subtropical climate(Köppen climate classification:Cfa).
+Winters are chilly and often cold.
+Summers are warm to hot.

 Terrain

 The wider area of the municipality of Široki Brijeg is located on the characteristic, complex structural forms known as the "high karst zone" in geological terms.
-The basic characteristic is the rocky limestone relief in various karst forms (sinks, caves, sinkholes, karst fields, etc.), as well as deeply cut valleys with occasional torrents flows.
+The basic characteristic is the rocky limestone relief in various karst forms (sinks, caves, sinkholes, karst fields, etc.) and deeply cut valleys with occasional torrents flows.
 The Široki Brijeg area is located on the direction of tectonic units Rakitno-Hrgud and spreads over Rakitno, Vardi mountains, Mostarsko Blato, Rotimlje and Hrgud to Trebišnjica in the southeast.
 The area is made-up of up late Jurassic sediments, followed by Cretaceous and Paleogene age layers, then Neogene and Quaternary deposits.
-Highlights are early Cretaceous dun, well stratified limestone and dolomites.
+Highlights are early Cretaceous dun, well-stratified limestone and dolomites.
 Late Cretaceous deposits, cenoman-turon, are represented by white and pink, massive limestone with the shoot.
-In Paleogenic layers function Liburnijska and alveolinic-nummulitic limestones, then eocenic flysch, which is represented by marl, sandstone, calcarenite and conglomerates.
+In Paleogene layers function Liburnijska and alveolinic-nummulitic limestones, then eocenic flysch, which is represented by marl, sandstone, calcarenite and conglomerates.

 Neogenic layers are built of marl, sandy clay, sandstone and conglomerates, and can be found in the vicinity of Grabovo Drage and Mostarsko Blato.
-Quaternary banks of pebbles, sand and water karst saturated found on almost all rocky fields and drifts along the river beds.
-Between the lower mountain Vardi, Gvozd, Rujan and Trtle (altitude 600–900m) is a karstic depression Kočerinsko, Trnsko, Mokarsko and Ruževo field and Mostar Blato (altitude of 220–300m). Široki Brijeg area belongs to typical bauxite courts Lokve Black - Kidačke Njive, Resnica - deposit and Uzarići - Knešpolje.
-This area was devastated shoot landfills and tailings, and rehabilitation requirements.
+Quaternary pebbles, sand and water karst banks are found on almost all rocky fields and drift along the river beds.
+Between the lower mountain Vardi, Gvozd, Rujan and Trtle (altitude 600–900m) is a karstic depression Kočerinsko, Trnsko, Mokarsko and Ruževo field and Mostar Blato (altitude of 220–300m).
+The Široki Brijeg area belongs to typical bauxite courts, Lokve Black - Kidačke Njive, Resnica - deposit and Uzarići - Knešpolje.
+This area was devastated by landfills and tailings, and rehabilitation requirements.